10 Facts to Know About the Stock Market Crash of 1929

 9. The Stock Market Crash 1929 Effects

-The stock market crash in New York and the subsequent Depression was the first crisis of the capitalist globalization of goods and capital, that Karl Marx predicted a few decades earlier.
+The stock market crash in New York and the subsequent Great Depression was the first crisis of the capitalist globalization of goods and capital, which Karl Marx had predicted a few decades earlier.
 But the crisis offered the United States an opportunity to rethink its model of society.
 The country was forced to rebuild an economic, political, and financial base that was more inclusive of social rights.

 It left the United States in a better position to face future crashes.
 Indeed, the 2008 financial crash has had deeper effects than the 1929 crash.
 But the latter’s levels of abject poverty were not repeated.

 10. The Crash of 1929 Is One of the Most Important Events of the 20th Century

 The effects of the 1929 crash went deep.
 They should be included as one of the causes of World War II.
 The effects also helped generate a certain sympathy from prominent European and U.S. intellectuals to Soviet Russia, which remained largely immune from the crisis.